syntithenai/hermod/README.md

 ## TODO MEDIUM TERM

-- mosca
+- mosca nodejs mqtt server

-- docker single image example

 - nlu/partial parse entity only - how does this work with rasa?